supa2/Automaton/The-timer-machine.md

 ```

 The callback function is called with the remaining repeat count in the *v* parameter,

+### Atm_timer & onFinish( {connector}, {connector-arg} ) ###

+Registers a callback to be called when the last repeat of the timer finishes.
+Alternatively registers a state machine object to be triggered and the event type to be trigger.

 ### Atm_timer & interval_millis( int v ) ###